dogadogan/BrightMarker/README.md

 - Navigate to  > .py
 - Open the file in an editor
 - Navigate to line 22 and confirm that CAMERA_STREAM is the same as the IR webcam ID
   * CAMERA_STREAM = 1 works, depending on the computer.
-On some computers, it can be 0, 1, or 2, etc. based on if there is one or more internal webcams.
+On some computers, it can be 0, 1, or 2, etc. based on whether there is one or more internal webcams.
 - You should see a window popup on your screen if everything went alright

-### Detecting and reading ArUco markers

-- Have Python 3 and pip3 pre-installed on your system link for this is here version 3.10 or greater should work just fine

-- Run the following command in the terminal:
-  * pip install numpy opencv-contrib-python dbr

-- Or in PyCharm navigate to File > Settings > Project > Python Interpreter > Install packages (click the plus sign) and install the following packages:

-* numpy
-* opencv-contrib-python
-* dbr

 ## #4 Mobile detection with OnePlus 8 Pro